My review of Marlene Zuk's Paleofantasy in the Guardian

 Peter Forbes is a science writer with a special interest in the relationship between art and science.
 He initially trained as a chemist and worked in pharmaceutical and popular natural history publishing, whilst writing poems, and articles for magazines such as New Scientist and World Medicine.
 He has written numerous articles and reviews, many specializing in the relation between the arts and science, for the Guardian, Independent, The Times, Daily Mail, Financial Times, Scientific American, New Scientist, World Medicine, Modern Painters, New Statesman, and other magazines.

 He was editor of the Poetry Society's Poetry Review from 1986-2002 and played a major role in the rise of the New Generation Poets.
 He has edited three anthologies: Scanning the Century: The Penguin Book of the Twentieth Century in Poetry (Viking, 1999), We Have Come Through (Bloodaxe, 2003) and All the Poems You Need to Say I Do (Picador, 2004).
 In 2001 he published a translation of Primo Levi's The Search for Roots (Penguin Press).
 The Gecko’s Foot, a book on the new science of bio-inspired materials, was published by Fourth Estate in 2005 and was long-listed for the Aventis Prize.
-His new book, Dazzled and Deceived: Mimicry and camouflage, is published by Yale University Press.
-He is currently Royal Literary Fund Fellow at St George's, University of London.
+Dazzled and Deceived: Mimicry and camouflage (Yale University Press) won the 2011 Warwick Prize for Writing.
+His new book, Nanoscience: Giants of the Infinitesimal, co-authored with Tom Grimsey, will be published by Papadakis in April 2014.
+He is currently teaches the Narrative Non-fiction short course at City University, London, and is RLF Writing Fellow at Great Ormond Street Hospital.

 AGENT: Andrew Lownie